 There are currently two genetic therapy approaches being evaluated for the treatment of PWS:

 Some of the possible strategies currently being investigated to achieve genetic therapy in PWS are described below, but importantly, an initial proof-of-concept study, funded by FPWR, has shown that genetic therapy might positively impact characteristics of PWS.

 At this time, we do not know when the best time to introduce a potential gene therapy would be (e.g., infancy, childhood, or adulthood).
-Current research efforts include the development of a mouse model of PWS that will help scientists determine what benefit might be expected from doing gene therapy at different developmental stages.
-Dr. James Resnick is conducting the study “A Mouse Model to Assess Genetic Therapies for Prader-Willi Syndrome” with funding from FPWR.
+Current research efforts include studies that will help scientists determine what benefit might be expected from doing gene therapy at different developmental stages.

 Gene activation and gene replacement approaches for PWS would generally work similarly for PWS by deletion, UPD, and imprinting defects.
 However, there may be some differences in the effects of gene therapy in the different genetic subtypes.
 This is because there are two chromosome 15’s present in individuals with PWS by UPD or imprinting mutation, while there is only one set of PWS genes in individuals with PWS by deletion.
 Also, turning “on” some genes on chromosome 15 may result in other genes turning off.
 So “fine tuning” the level of PWS gene expression may be important, and there may be differences between the genetic subtypes.
 Studies in cells from individuals with PWS (deletion, UPD, and imprinting defect), and different mouse models of PWS will help scientists sort through the intricacies of how best to achieve genetic therapy in all subtypes of PWS.